WFB Pairing

 Adoption

-An unpaired peer that sees the advertisement and matches the complementary role adopts the key.
-It writes the same
+An unpaired peer that sees the advertisement and matches the complementary role adopts the matching key.
+It writes its half into

-pair.key locally and confirms back over the radio.The auto-pair supervisor
+/etc/ados/wfb/ locally and confirms back over the radio.4

-Auto-bind is driven by theauto_pair supervisor inside the ados-cloud service.
-The supervisor lives in ados-cloud rather than ados-wfb on purpose: the radio service must not be the thing that restarts the radio, otherwise a pairing-driven service restart would tear down the very channel it’s trying to bind.
-The cloud service has no such constraint; it sits above the radio and orchestrates without owning the link.
+Auto-bind is driven by an auto-pair routine inside the Rustados-supervisor.
+The supervisor owns the bind orchestrator and always runs, which makes it the right host: the radio service must not be the thing that restarts the radio, otherwise a pairing-driven service restart would tear down the very channel it is trying to bind.
+The supervisor sits above the radio and orchestrates the bind without owning the link.
+It is armed by default (video.wfb.auto_pair_enabled).

 The supervisor watches: